Joseph Paxton: Later life

-Although he remained the Head Gardener at Chatsworth until 1858, he was also able to undertake outside work such as the Crystal Palace and his directorship of the Midland Railway.
-He worked on public parks in Liverpool, Birkenhead, Glasgow, Halifax (the People's Park) and the grounds of the Spa Buildings at Scarborough.
+Although he remained the Head Gardener at Chatsworth until 1858, Paxton was also able to undertake outside work such as the Crystal Palace and his directorship of the Midland Railway.
+He worked on public parks in Liverpool, Birkenhead, Glasgow, Halifax (the People's Park) and the grounds of The Spa, Scarborough.
 In October 1845 he was invited to lay out one of the country's first municipal burial grounds in Coventry.
 This became the London Road Cemetery, where a memorial to Paxton by Joseph Goddard was erected in 1868.

-Between 1835 and 1839, he organised plant-hunting expeditions one of which ended in tragedy when two gardeners from Chatsworth sent to California drowned.
+Between 1835 and 1839, he organised plant-hunting expeditions, one of which ended in tragedy when two gardeners from Chatsworth sent to California drowned.
 Tragedy also struck at home when his eldest son died.

-In 1850, Paxton was commissioned by Baron Mayer de Rothschild to design Mentmore Towers in Buckinghamshire.
-This was to be one of the greatest country houses built during the Victorian Era.
-Following the completion of Mentmore, Baron James de Rothschild, one of Baron de Rothschild's French cousins, commissioned Château de Ferrières at Ferrières-en-Brie near Paris to be "Another Mentmore, but twice the size".
+In 1850, Paxton was commissioned by Baron Mayer Amschel de Rothschild to design Mentmore Towers in Buckinghamshire.
+This became one of the greatest country houses built during the Victorian Era.
+Following the completion of Mentmore, James Mayer de Rothschild, one of Baron de Rothschild's French cousins, commissioned Château de Ferrières at Ferrières-en-Brie near Paris to be "Another Mentmore, but twice the size".
 Both buildings still stand today.

-Paxton also designed another country house, a smaller version of Mentmore at Battlesden near Woburn in Bedfordshire.
+Paxton also designed another country house, a smaller version of Mentmore, at Battlesden near Woburn in Bedfordshire.
 This house was bought by the Duke of Bedford thirty years after its completion, and demolished, because the Duke wanted no other mansion close to Woburn Abbey.